Table of contents

 - 80% of Twitch users are open to brands sponsoring gamers and teams

 Since gamers aren’t really exposed to any advertising, they’re more open to such activities than other niches.
-It’s a fertile ground and a sea of opportunities for brands who want to enter a niche full of passionate and driven consumers.
+It’s fertile ground and a sea of opportunities for brands who want to enter a niche full of passionate and driven consumers.

-Also, a streamer can place a brand directly on a video stream, talk about a brand, or engage somehow with a product.
+A Twitch streamer might include a brand in the title of a live stream or on their channel page.
+They can also place a brand directly on a live stream, talk about a brand, or engage somehow with a product.

-The possibilities are numerous and only creativity is the limit.
+The possibilities are numerous, and only creativity is the limit.

-Here’s an example of Mike “Shroud” Grzesiek who cooperates with Cougar Gaming.
+Here’s an example of Mike “Shroud” Grzesiek, who cooperates with Cougar Gaming.
 In his stream, Mike talks about buying a case from Cougar Gaming.
-The site was instantly overflowed with traffic so that it crashed.
+The site was instantly overflowed with traffic, so that it crashed.
 You can hear him saying this at the end of the video.

 For example, Jaryd “Summit1G” Lazar is sponsored by Monster Energy Drinks and, during streams, keeps his Monster mini fridge behind him so that viewers can see it.
-He often gets questions about his favourite flavour and newly-released flavours.
+That’s how in-video ads work on Twitch.
+He often gets questions about his favorite flavor and newly-released flavors.

-Twitch marketing: Finding Twitch influencers
+Twitch marketing: How to find Twitch influencers